Coochin Creek: History

 James Campbell had a sawmill in Creek Street, Brisbane.
 Logs were cut in the Blackall Range and upper Caboolture River and hauled to Mellum Creek from where they were rafted down the Pumicestone Passage to the Creek Street sawmill.
 In 1881, James Campbell decided to establish a sawmill on the Coochin Creek near the confluence with Mellum Creek, from where the sawn timber was transported to Brisbane, initially via sailing cutter and from 1883 by paddlesteamer.

 The township of Campbellville of around 100 people developed around the sawmill.
+A mail service was established to Mellum Creek and Coochin saw-mills in January 1883.
+In August 1883 a Post Office was established at Campbellville in place of the receiving office at Coochin Saw-mills.
+The Post Office was closed in January 1891.
 There was a wharf with cranes and a provisional school and cemetery.
 Campbellville was a very social town.
-It is reported that James Campbell was a believer in improving the working conditions of his staff and gave his workers the “Eight-hour day” without delay, giving them 8 hours of rest, 8 hours of play and 8 hours of work.
-James Campbell was however opposed to unions – he believed that employers should be benevolent and should “do good for others".
+It is reported that James Campbell was a believer in improving the working conditions of his staff and gave his workers the "Eight-hour day" without delay, giving them 8 hours of rest, 8 hours of play and 8 hours of work.
+James Campbell was however opposed to unions – he believed that employers should be benevolent and should "do good for others".
 The town had a cricket team, an athletics club, a football team and the whole populace loved dancing.
 There were dances at Mellum Creek, Campbellville and Caboolture as well as Mooloolah and Beerwah.
 The social gatherings were reported in the Brisbane Courier frequently throughout the 1880s.
 The balls consisted of a grand supper, performances of singers and actors and then the floor was cleared for dancing.